Try these healthy snacks scientifically proven to keep you feeling fuller for longer.

 Scientifically proven to curb our appetite, almonds are high in protein, monounsaturated fats and fiber, and make a great snack between meals.

 You needn’t worry about the high number of calories within nuts either.

 According to a 2015 study in the European Journal of Clinical Nutrition, adults who ate 1.5 ounces of almonds a day reduced their hunger, and lost weight despite the extra added calories from the nuts.

-Want a sweet treat without the guilt?
-Chomping down on a few squares of dark chocolate can help to suppress our appetite, control our weight and boost our metabolism?
+Did you know that chomping down on a few squares of dark chocolate can help to suppress our appetite, control our weight and boost our metabolism?

 If you’re regularly reaching for the potato chips, you’ll want to swap it out for this popcorn snack instead.